 Is there any pain associated with blepharoplasty?

 Blepharoplasty is performed with medications that secure comfort, including local anesthetic and sedatives to calm your nerves.
-No pain is felt during the procedure.
+No pain is expected during or after the procedure.

 What is the eyelid surgery procedure like?